defi-wonderland/opUSDC/README.md

 ## Deploying

-In order to deploy the opUSDC procotol for your op-chain, you will need to fill out these variables in the `.env` file:
+In order to deploy the opUSDC procotol for your OP Stack chain, you will need to fill out these variables in the `.env` file:

 ```python
 # The factory contract address on L1